Subscriptions, memberships, paywalls, conversions.

 If you’re offering subscription or membership options, what do they look like to your readers?
 How do you know what works best?
 There’s really only one way to find out, and that’s by A/B testing.

-The good folk over at Polaris Media shared the evolution of their paywall strategy at the recent WAN-IFRA event in Oslo.
+The good folk over at Polaris Media shared the evolution of their paywall strategy at a WAN-IFRA event in Oslo a couple of years back.
 The takeaway?
 Iteration and testing - and A/B testing in particular - yields dramatic results.

 From their self-described ‘ancient paywall’ back in 2019, they’ve evolved to a much more sophisticated conversion screen - firstly by A/B testing iconography (using faces seemed to work better and increased click through by 197%), but then by personalising it further by the use of different ‘faces’ of the brand.
 Again this increased the click through rate by 12.2%.
 These increases matter enormously as the competition for reader dollars gets fiercer.